bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 \_[`Element`](#buf.bufstream.config.v1alpha1.DataEnforcementPolicy.Element)\_The policy to apply to a record's value.
 If unset, enforcement will not occur.

+### `IcebergCatalog`

+A single catalog server, used to maintain an Iceberg table by updating its schema and adding and removing data files from the table.

+#### `name`

+\_string_Name of this catalog, used to disambiguate multiple catalogs used across topics and tables.

+#### `rest`

+\_[`RESTCatalogConfig`](#buf.bufstream.config.v1alpha1.RESTCatalogConfig)\_REST catalog.
+Valid table names must be in the form "namespace.table".
+The namespace may contain multiple components such as "ns1.ns2.ns3.table".
+The underlying catalog implementation that provides the REST API may impose further constraints on table and namespace naming.Also see https://github.com/apache/iceberg/blob/main/open-api/rest-catalog-open-api.yaml

+#### `biglake_metastore`

+\_[`BigLakeMetastoreConfig`](#buf.bufstream.config.v1alpha1.BigLakeMetastoreConfig)\_Google Cloud BigLake Metastore.
+Valid table names must be in the form "database.table".

+#### `bigquery_metastore`

+\_[`BigQueryMetastoreConfig`](#buf.bufstream.config.v1alpha1.BigQueryMetastoreConfig)\_Google Cloud BigQuery Metastore.
+Valid table names must be in the form "dataset.table".
+This catalog is still in Preview/Beta but is expected to eventually replace usages of Google Cloud BigLake Metastore.

 ### `Certificate`

 A certificate chain and private key pair.